-It’s not too soon to prepare for the future workplace.
-It’s been a slog, but the next-gen digital technologies that are radically altering how we collect, communicate and act on information in our personal lives are making their way into the office.
+It’s not too soon to prepare for AI in the workplace.
+It’s been a slog, but the AI-driven digital technologies that are radically altering how we collect, communicate and act on information in our personal lives are making their way into the office.
 Just ask Amazon about its plan to put an Echo in every conference room.

-That’s how Alan Lepofsky, principal analyst at Constellation Research, sees the digital revolution panning out at work — or how he hopes it will.
-A veteran analyst of enterprise collaboration, Lepofsky has recently shifted focus from assessing the particularities of productivity tools to looking at what this technology — the next-gen version — will mean for employees.
+That’s how Alan Lepofsky, principal analyst at Constellation Research, sees AI in the workplace panning out — or how he hopes it will.
+A veteran analyst of enterprise collaboration, Lepofsky has recently shifted focus from assessing the particularities of productivity tools to looking at what AI-powered technology will mean for employees.

 “When I think about the future of work, I don’t picture Mark Zuckerberg with a headset on, walking around with robotic limbs.
-I think about the regular Joe, about how NLP [natural language processing] is going to make my Mom’s job better,” Lepofsky told me when we caught up recently by phone.
+I think about the regular Joe, about how NLP [natural language processing] is going to make my Mom’s job better,” Lepofsky told me when we caught up recently by phone about how AI in the workplace will unfold.

 To remain relevant in this technology-enhanced work environment, employees will have to adjust, Lepofsky said.
 A research report he published in January, “How to embrace new skills for the future of work,” lays out three areas in which he believes employees must be proficient: